silvergripen/GruppProjekt/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/silvergripen/GruppProjekt?style=plastic)
 ![GitHub last commit](https://img.shields.io/github/last-commit/silvergripen/GruppProjekt?style=plastic)

-**This is the start of a simple bank console app with an arrow selection menu where you can log in and create new customers as an admin,<br>
-open new accounts as a customer and get a list of your accounts with the balance shown.**
+**This is the start of a simple bank console app with an arrow selection menu where you can log in and create new customers as an admin, open new accounts as a customer and get a list of your accounts with the balance shown.**

 ![PearBankGif_LogIn](https://user-images.githubusercontent.com/105611442/204921552-ceb126b1-989b-4b91-9e76-782acb514ae1.gif)